 The LORD replied:

 “My son, my precious child,

 I love you and I would never leave you.

 when you see only one set of footprints,

 it was then that I carried you.”

 Furthermore, God communicates through not only the inaudible but profound passages of the Bible, but also through the spoken and written words of people whom He has given special insight regarding biblical teachings.
 And, God also communicates through what has been referred to as “the still small voice” of the Holy Spirit, Who resides within every genuine Christian and enables them to better comprehend God’s will for their life.
-[Note: Our article entitled “What Must a Person Do to Be Assured of Eternal Salvation?” explains the term “genuine (or “true”) Christian.”]
+[Click on “What Must a Person Do to Be Assured of Eternal Salvation?” for an explanation of the term “genuine (or “true”) Christian.”]

 God will always care about each of us as individuals and desire to have a personal relationship with each of us, but it is important for us to understand that our relationship with Him will be different than the relationships we have with our family and friends.
 In our relationship with God, we cannot realistically expect to have two-way conversations with Him as we can with our family and friends.
 On the other hand, God will be with us throughout every day, whereas it would be virtually impossible for our family or friends to do so, except for relatively short periods of time.